-Par ameter Maximum Emission Level (mg/Nm3) (a) (b) (c) The VOCs emission limit include methane as biogas is adopted as fuel in the combustion 2400000
+Parameter Maximum Emission Level (mg/Nm3) (a) (b)

+- (c) Due to technical issue related to the monitoring range of the methane sensor, the monitoring of NMVOCs is conducted at agreed interval. - (d) The VOCs emission limit include methane as biogas is adopted as fuel in the combustion process.